-Introducing Paul – the latest addition to our team of Vietnam Travel Specialists.
-Paul has adventured far and wide but his specialty is Vietnam, having spent three months travelling the length of the country before settling in Hanoi to teach English.
-Paul tells us all about one of his most treasured memories – a Vietnamese homestay in the Mekong Delta filled with welcoming smiles, floating markets, cycling and boat trips plus delicious home-cooked food.
+Our Indochina Specialist Paul has adventured far and wide but his specialty is Vietnam.
+Having spent three months travelling the length of the country before settling in Hanoi to teach English, Paul lives and breaths Vietnam.
+On this occasion, Paul tells us all about one of his most treasured memories – a Vietnamese homestay in the Mekong Delta filled with welcoming smiles, floating markets, cycling and boat trips plus delicious home-cooked food.

 From bustling Saigon to our homestay